MicrosoftDocs/dynamics-365-ai/ai-docs/sales/retrieve-insights-data-msdyn-RetrieveTypeValuesFromDCI.md

 ---
-title: "Retrieve insights data using msdyn_RetrieveKPIValuesForGDPR action (Dynamics 365 Sales Insights) | Microsoft Docs  "
+title: "Retrieve insights data using msdyn_RetrieveKPIValuesForGDPR action (Dynamics 365 Sales Insights) | Microsoft Docs"
 description: "Use the **msdyn_RetrieveKPIValuesForGDPR** action to programmatically retrieve profiles, interactions, and KPIs for an account, contact, lead or opportunity that is stored Azure service that is used to compute and store data"
-keywords: "GDPR; data protection; privacy; embedded intelligence" ms.date: 10/31/2018 ms.service: crm-online ms.topic: article
+keywords: "GDPR; data protection; privacy; embedded intelligence" ms.date: 10/31/2018 ms.topic: article ms.assetid: d0d20528-0a72-4dd2-8c91-6367a9d4279d
-ms.assetid: d0d20528-0a72-4dd2-8c91-6367a9d4279d
 author: KumarVivek